 From the ancient times to the 19th century, all VLC communication systems were relying on the human eye as the receiver.
 The invention of the Photophone by Alexander Graham Bell and Charles Sumner Tainter changed the nature of VLC communications.
 They used the fact that selenium resistance varies with respect to light intensity and used this property by connecting it to a phone receiver in order to send audio signals.
 Many improvements have been achieved on these systems until the 1950s, however most of the materials used for detection have higher sensitivity to infra-red radiations, hence precluding visible light to be used as a transmission medium.
 The introduction of light-emitting diodes (LED) created a new interest for the use of visible light communications.
 More specifically, the introduction of GaN LEDs [1] and white light-emitting phosphors [2] provided visible light sources, which can be modulated at higher speeds, without sacrificing their main illuminating role.
 In 2004, the first high-speed communication demonstrations with LEDs were made in Japan, using photodiodes.
 On the other hand, the proliferation of cellular phones with cameras, enabled them to be used as VLC receivers.
 Researchers started using LCD screens and other display elements as transmitters.
 One of the first standardization bodies to work on a VLC standard was the Visible Light Communications Consortium (VLCC) of Japan.
 They expanded the irDA standard for infrared communications to the visible light spectrum in 2008.

-In the year of 2011, IEEE 802 LMSC published the IEEE Standard 802.15.7 for Short-Range Wireless Optical Communication Using Visible Light [3,4].
-Due to the growing interest in visible light communications, in 2014, the IEEE standardization association approved another project authorization request from IEEE 802 to amend the previous standard for a faster, better and more application enabling standard [5].
-The group developed use cases and channels models for VLC communications [6].
+The IEEE 802.15 Working Group completed, in 2011, IEEE Std 802.15.7-2011 on “Short-Range Wireless Optical Communication Using Visible Light” [7] A project to revise IEEE Std 802.15.7-2011 was authorized in December 2014 and is currently active [8].
+It intends to develop a standard for optically transparent media using light wavelengths from 10,000 nm to 190 nm.
 Additionally, the IEEE 802.15.13 Task Group began developing, in March 2017, a project on “Multi-Gigabit per Second Optical Wireless Communications (OWC) with Ranges up to 200 meters”.
+[9]

+The IEEE 802.11 Working Group initiated, in late 2016, a Topic Interest Group (TIG) on Light Communication [10], aiming to determine the technical and economic opportunity presented by using the light medium for wireless communications.

-[9]opic103 Visible light and broadband
+3 Visible light and broadband

 [Editor´s Note: Section 3 could deal with the possibilities of broadband use via visible light, the efficiency gains of the use of visible light for broadband communications in terms of their use of the spectrum the description of the possible applications/services benefiting from visible light]